independent-github/petition/README.md

 ## Signatures

-Feel free to open a PR if you agree adding your signature:
+Feel free to add your signature if you agree with a PR:

 [@franciscop](https://github.com/franciscop)